-Title of Rule and Other Identifying Information: WAC 230-15-035 Requirements for authorized card games and 230-15-145 Making wagers with chips or coin.
+Title of Rule and Other Identifying Information: WAC 230-15-035 Requirements for authorized card games and [no further information supplied by agency.]

-Purpose of the Proposal and Its Anticipated Effects, Including Any Changes in Existing Rules: The commission filed a petition for rule change submitted by the Recreational Gaming Association (RGA) requesting that card players be allowed to use:
+Purpose of the Proposal and Its Anticipated Effects, Including Any Changes in Existing Rules: At their May 2008 meeting, the commission filed a petition for rule change submitted by the Recreational Gaming Association (RGA) requesting that card players be allowed to use:

 Player positions for: